aaabhijith13/capstone/Readme.md

 - Mean Absolute Error -  MAE is less sensitive to outliers.
 In the context of stock prices, sudden spikes or drops.
 - Validation Loss - Validation loss provides an indication of how well the model is generalizing to new, unseen data.
 By monitoring the validation loss during training, you can detect overfitting early on.

+## Hyperparameter Tuning
+The following were used as the hyperparameters for the LSTM model:
+- Dense Units: The number of "Dense Units" refers to the number of neurons or nodes in that Dense layer.
+The number of units in a Dense layer affects the capacity of the layer to capture patterns.
+More units can capture more complex patterns but also increase the risk of overfitting and computational cost.
+- Learning Rate: The learning rate is a hyperparameter that determines the step size at each iteration while moving towards a minimum of the loss function.
+In other words, it controls how much to adjust the model in response to the estimated error at each update.
+- LSTM units: The number of LSTM units determines the memory capacity of that LSTM layer.
+More units can capture longer or more complex sequences and dependencies in the data but come at the cost of increased computational load and risk of overfitting.

+The final hyperparameters for all the models can be found here - [results](./data/results/hyo/)

 ## Project Design
 1. **Data Collection**: Retrieve the past 10 years of historical stock data for selected symbols.